The pentagram map, Poncelet polygons, and commuting difference operators: Proof of Theorem : a self-dual polygon fixed by the pentagram map is Poncelet

-where $\mathrm{i} = \sqrt{-1}$, and the dependence of $\theta$ on $\tau$ is suppressed for notational convenience.
-It is easily seen from this definition that the theta function is holomorphic in $\C$, even, periodic with period $1$, and quasi-periodic with period $\tau$:
+Before proving this proposition, we recall standard properties of the theta function $\theta(u)$.
+It is easily seen from its definition that the theta function is holomorphic in $\C$, even, periodic with period $1$, and quasi-periodic with period $\tau$:

-In addition to that, one can show using the argument principle that the theta function has a unique simple zero at the point $(1 + \tau)/2$, and no other zeros in the fundamental parallelogram spanned by $1$ and $\tau$.
+In addition to that, one can show using the argument principle that the theta function has a unique simple zero at the point $d = (1 + \tau)/2$, and no other zeros in the fundamental parallelogram spanned by $1$ and $\tau$.
 These properties allow one to express any meromorphic function on $\C\, /\, \Lambda$ in terms of the theta function.
 The construction is based on the following well-known result: there exists a meromorphic function with zeros at $p_1, \dots, p_m \in \C \,/\, \Lambda$ and poles at $q_1, \dots, q_m \in \C \,/\, \Lambda$ if and only if $\sum p_k = \sum q_k$.
 So assume that we are given a collection of points with this property.
 Then the expression

 defines a meromorphic function on $\C$ which can be easily seen to be periodic with respect to both $1$ and $\tau$ (here we regard $p_k$'s and $q_k$'s as points in $\C$ and assume that they are chosen in such a way that $\sum p_k = \sum q_k$ exactly, and not just modulo $\Lambda$).
 Therefore, this function can be viewed as a meromorphic function on $\C \,/\, \Lambda$.
 Furthermore, the only zeros of $f(u)$ in $\C \,/\, \Lambda$ are $p_k$'s, while its only poles are $q_k$'s.
-Since zeros and poles determine a meromorphic function up to a constant factor, it follows that any meromorphic function on $\C \,/\, \Lambda$ with zeros at $p_1, \dots, p_m$ and poles $q_1, \dots, q_m$ can be written as \eqref{thetaexpr} times a constant.
-To apply formula \eqref{thetaexpr} in our situation, choose complex numbers $x_p, z_\pm \in \C$ whose images in $\C\, /\, \Lambda$ are the points $X_p, Z_\pm \in \Gamma$.
-Note that the points $Z_\pm$ are interchanged by $\sigma$, so $z_+ + z_- = 0$ modulo $\Lambda$.
-Therefore, without loss of generality one can assume that $z_+ + z_- = 1 + \tau$.
-Then, using Proposition~\ref{behinf} and Corollary \ref{behfin}, we get
+Since zeros and poles determine a meromorphic function up to a constant factor, it follows that any meromorphic function on $\C \,/\, \Lambda$ with zeros at $p_1, \dots, p_m$ and poles $q_1, \dots, q_m$ can be written as \eqref{thetaexpr} times a constant. \begin{proof}[Proof of Proposition \ref{prop:verttheta}] Using Proposition~\ref{behinf} and Corollary \ref{behfin}, we get